Sunday, September 12, 2021

 Conan and D&D

-In spite of them being a big inspriration for D&D, D&D is a bad system for creating Conaneseq play experiences, even more so for the more modern "super-heroic" versions of D&D than for OD&D.
+In spite of them being a big inspriration for D&D, D&D is a bad system for creating Conaneseque play experiences, even more so for the more modern "super-heroic" versions of D&D than for OD&D.

 • In D&D, players have access to spellcasting.
 In the stories, the evil high priest or sorcerer is always the opponent, Conan at best has questionable allies that have some access to it.
 Sorcery is a sinister force, to be overcome with a clean sword stroke.

 • In D&D, spells are easily used and direct.
-Most magic in the stories is wrought trough use of magical artefacts or through alchemical substances, rather than spells.
-Sorcerers suggest, dominate or mesmerize, or call and control monsters to do their bidding.
+Most magic in the stories is wrought trough use of magical artifacts or through alchemical substances, rather than spells.
+Sorcerers dominate or mesmerize, or call and control monsters to do their bidding.
 There are few direct spell effects like fireball or teleport.
 Instead wizards summon a whirling cloud to fly in, or a winged demon to ride on.

 • In D&D beasts are weak.
 Most monsters in the stories are essentially dire beasts, with the occasional demon thrown in.
 Huge, poisonous snakes; sabertooth tigers; gorillas ("grey apes"), and a dinosaur.
 The latter is called a "dragon" by Conan, but is is just a huge stegosaurus, without treasure, flight, intelligence or fire breath.
 And these beasts are deadly opponents, it always is a close shave with death if Conan has to fight one, and he generally tries to avoid them.

 • D&D has level-based hit points.
 In Conan there is a scene where he does not dare attack a guard equipped with a crossbow, as he is unarmored and a single hit could kill him.
 In another a single sling stone knocks him out cold.
 In fights against beasts, Conan often has one shot at a killing blow to not be crushed to death.
 In D&D a high level character just can take such attacks, shrug them off, and kill the offender.
-Conan at the hight of his power is overcome by a dozen common harbor rogues and half a dozen armored city guards are too much for him to fight through.
+Conan at the height of his power is overcome by a dozen common harbor rogues and half a dozen armored city guards are too much for him to fight through.
 In D&D, a lord could mow down a dozen common men.

 Runequest, a skill based, non-class based system with fixed hit points, would be a much better fit.